ctfer-io/chall-manager/webdocs/design/high-availability/index.md

 Note that this implementation does not guarantee fairness in request ordering, as they are not queued.

 For the technical implementation, we have multiple solutions providing distributed mutexes and counters: [etcd](https://etcd.io), [redis](https://redis.io/) or [valkey](https://valkey.io/).
 Our choice went to etcd for its ease of deployment with the Bitnami charts along with its proven efficiency (especially being the backend of Kubernetes), and thanks to the [etcd client v3](https://github.com/etcdv3/etcd-client) already implementing mutexes and counters.
+Additionally, according to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) such distributed systems are only XP with X being either Availability or Consistency: etcd is CP-first while redis/valkey are AP-first, hindering the need for consistency.

 {{< imgproc totw-identity-locks Fit "800x800" >}}
 The triple chain of writer-preference reader-writer distributed locks.